lodauria/Individual_Assignments/README.md

 ## System description

-The IoT system chosen for the individual assignments is based on the idea of making university rooms smarter.
+The IoT system developed for this individual project is based on the idea of making university rooms smarter.
 By monitoring the light condition and time at which the rooms projectors are used is possible to automatically adjust the curtains and the lights so to reduce energy waste and provide students the best possible rooms conditions.

 ## Individual assignments